YohannesDK/BachelorThesis/README.md

   - Editing:
     - <a href="https://quilljs.com/guides/designing-the-delta-format/" target="_blank">Delta format on text</a>
   - Monitoring
     - Build delta format-monitoring system for user interaction with the document
+    - Extend Quill Block-Blots to store info about that block of text or paragraph
 ## Resources
   - <a href="https://github.com/quilljs/quill" target="_blank">Quill</a>
     - Integrate quill with VueJs - <a href="https://pineco.de/wrapping-quill-editor-in-a-vue-component/" target="_blank">